engineyard/ey-docs/pages/deploy-from-the-dashboard.md

     deployment and where it has failed.

 ## Other deployment options
-The Dashboard provides a nice user interface to manage your deployments, however sometimes it's easier or more efficient to deploy your application from a command line.
-Engine Yard has created a command line interface (CLI) for this purpose.
-Read our [[Deploy from the CLI|ey_cli_user_guide]] documentation for more information.
+The Dashboard provides a nice user interface to manage your deployments.
+However, sometimes it's easier to deploy your application from a command line.
+Engine Yard Cloud has a command line interface (CLI) for this purpose.
+For more information, see [[Deploy from the CLI|ey_cli_user_guide]].